MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-docker/optimize-windows-dockerfile.md

 RUN mkdir test-4
 ```

-The resulting image has five layers, one for the base OS image, and one for each of the `RUN` instructions.
+The resulting image has five layers, one for the base OS image and each of the `RUN` instructions.

 ```dockerfile
 docker history doc-sample-1